MechanicalRabbit/DataKnots.jl/doc/src/start.md

     =#

 Let's define a `GT100K` pipeline to decide if an employee's salary is greater than 100K.
-The computation is also labeled.
+The output of this pipeline is also labeled.

     GT100K =
       :gt100k =>